Find Trade Colleges

 Read full report on Allied Health & Medical Assisting Services at Baker College

-You’ll be in good company if you decide to attend Ross Medical Education Center - Grand Rapids North.
-It ranked #3 on our 2023 Most Popular Allied Health Services Trade Schools in Michigan list.
-Ross - Grand Rapids North is a fairly small private for-profit school located in the suburb of Grand Rapids.
+A rank of #3 on this year’s list means Ross Medical Education Center - Grand Rapids North is a great place for allied health & medical assisting services students.
+Ross - Grand Rapids North is a small private for-profit school located in the suburb of Grand Rapids.

 Full Allied Health & Medical Assisting Services at Ross Medical Education Center - Grand Rapids North Report

-A rank of #5 on this year’s list means Ross Medical Education Center - Flint is a great place for allied health & medical assisting services students.
-Located in the suburb of Flint, Ross - Flint is a private for-profit college with a fairly small student population.
+A rank of #4 on this year’s list means Ross Medical Education Center - Roosevelt Park is a great place for allied health & medical assisting services students.
+Located in the suburb of Roosevelt Park, Ross - Roosevelt Park is a private for-profit college with a fairly small student population.

-Full Allied Health & Medical Assisting Services at Ross Medical Education Center - Flint Report
+Read full report on Allied Health & Medical Assisting Services at Ross Medical Education Center - Flint

 #7